Frequently Asked Questions

 When should I start looking for a site?

 An informational meeting is held in mid-November.
 Students unable to attend that meeting, should make an appointment with the Director of Experiential Education and Field Studies.
-Interview Day is ordinarily held at the end of February.
+Interview Day is ordinarily held in the month of February.
 All placements must be finalized by the end of the academic year preceding placement.
 [Please see Placement Procedure section of the website.]

 Can I work in a church which has no pastor and receive credit?

 Ordinarily not.
 The field studies program is designed for a student to work in a congregation where the pastor-supervisor is present.
 This gives opportunity for direct observation of the student's work and also for frequent informal and formal conversations.
-Exceptions may be made in the case of students who are serving as Commissioned Lay Pastors in the PCUSA or as Local Pastors in the UMC.
+Exceptions may be made in the case of students who are serving as Commissioned Ruling Elders in the PCUSA or as Local Pastors.
 Other exceptions must be approved by the Director of Experiential Education and Field Studies and by the student's denominational committee of oversight.

 Is it possible to do field studies in a congregation where there is an interim pastor?